camiloandherrera/camiloandherrera/README.md

   -  Different frameworks used for software development with Python, Java, C# and JavaScript.
   -  Containerization, Deployment and Scaling of applications.
   -  Software Engineering concepts such as the Software Development Processes, Design, Architecture Patterns, User Requirements, Use Cases, Testing, etc.
-  -  Reinforcing my knowledge regarding, including both SQL and NoSQL.
+  -  Reinforcing my knowledge regarding databases, including both SQL and NoSQL.
 - Trying to use my time in the best way possible, so I can both learn to code and learn to draw~

 ## Tech Stack